How to Ride a Give and Retake of the Reins

 Although both movements require you to ‘give away’ the rein contact, the difference is in the duration – two or three steps for G&R, as opposed to minimum half a circle and often longer for ‘allow stretch’, when your horse has the time to seek your contact by lowering and stretching his neck.

 What the judge wants to see

-When you relinquish your rein contact for those two or three strides, the judge wants to see the reins go into a clearly visible slack loop, with no change in your horse’s:
+When you relinquish your rein contact in a give and retake for those two or three strides, the judge wants to see the reins go into a clearly visible slack loop, with no change in your horse’s:

 - size of stride